mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 Setre lifted herself back up and said to Kipnu, "Your hardships aren't over.
 The whole island knows how valuable you are.
 Stay out of sight and help Casra."

 He looked at her in a different light now.
 His fear for her had been mostly replaced with reverence, though the little bits of it had lingered in an animalistic sense of survival.

+"I understand.
+And Ramne?"

+"He became a dealer.
+Shipped off to Yansha long before his sentence.
+Probably bribes."

+"No..."
+Casra paused to fully understand what this meant.
+"All of our work... was in vain."

 "Setre...how will you-"